sendbird/sendbird-uikit-react-native/README.md

 ![uikit-config](/screenshot-uikitconfig.png)

-UIKit config allows you to customize UIKit with just a few clicks, without writing any code.
-Toggle features on and off effortlessly.
+UIKit feature config allows you to customize UIKit with just a few clicks, without writing any code.
+Toggle features on and off effortlessly on your Sendbird Dashboard.

 - Try it now on the [Dashboard](https://dashboard.sendbird.com/application-id/ui-kit)
 - Learn more/Get detailed explanation in the [Documentation](https://docs.sendbird.com/docs/chat/uikit/v3/react-native/uikit-config-guide/overview)